 Creating a seamless and enjoyable user experience in AR applications can be challenging for several reasons:

 - Technological limitations: Many devices still struggle with accurately tracking user movements and aligning virtual content with the real world, leading to potential inaccuracies and glitches in the AR experience.
-This issue is mentioned in this ResearchGate publication.

 - Design challenges: Designing intuitive and efficient user interfaces for AR applications can be difficult, particularly when considering the wide range of devices and use cases.